wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/3-deploy-cloud-app-security.md

-Microsoft Cloud App Security can help you take advantage of the benefits of cloud applications while maintaining control of your corporate resources.
+Microsoft Defender for Cloud Apps can help you take advantage of the benefits of cloud applications while maintaining control of your corporate resources.
 It works by improving visibility of cloud activity and helping to increase the protection of corporate data.
-In this unit, you'll examine the steps required to set up and work with Microsoft Cloud App Security.
+In this unit, you'll examine the steps required to set up and work with Microsoft Defender for Cloud Apps.

-After you've purchased a license for Cloud App Security, you'll receive an email with activation information and a link to the Cloud App Security portal.<br>
+After you've purchased a license for Defender for Cloud Apps, you'll receive an email with activation information and a link to the Defender for Cloud Apps portal.<br>

-To set up Cloud App Security, you must be a Global Administrator, a Compliance Administrator, or a Security Reader in Azure Active Directory or Microsoft 365.
+To set up Defender for Cloud Apps, you must be a Global Administrator, a Compliance Administrator, or a Security Reader in Azure Active Directory or Microsoft 365.
 It doesn't matter if you assign the role in the Microsoft 365 portal, the Azure classic portal, or the Azure AD module for Windows PowerShell.
 The permissions assigned to a role are the same, regardless of where you assigned the role.

-To deploy Cloud App Security, you must complete the following steps to set up and get started investigating your applications.
+To deploy Defender for Cloud Apps, you must complete the following steps to set up and get started investigating your applications.
 Each of these steps is covered in greater detail in the following sections.<br>

  -  Step 1 - Set up Cloud Discovery
  -  Step 2 - Set instant visibility, protection, and governance actions for your apps